numToStr/Comment.nvim/README.md

 ### 💐 Credits

 -   [tcomment]() - To be with me forever and motivated me to write this.
--   [nvim-comment](https://github.com/terrortylor/nvim-comment) - Awesome but less powerful cousin.
+-   [nvim-comment](https://github.com/terrortylor/nvim-comment) - Little and less powerful cousin.
 Also I took some code from it.
--   [kommentary](https://github.com/b3nj5m1n/kommentary) - Nicely done plugin.
-Helped me to design this plugin.
+-   [kommentary](https://github.com/b3nj5m1n/kommentary) - Nicely done plugin but lacks some features.
+But it helped me to design this plugin.

 ### 🚗 Roadmap